dannagle/PacketSender/README.md

 Packet Sender's built-in servers are configured to support IPv4 and IPv6.
 The most recent version of Packet Sender is smart enough to switch between the two modes.
 Older versions Packet Sender, mostly found on Linux's older Qt SDK libraries, may render a toggle switch between IPv4 and IPv6.
 Click to switch between the two.

 Packet Sender's GUI client sender and CLI will detect the type of IP address being used and bind appropriately to send the packet.
 Note that you must include a scope ID to send.

+## Multicast (Experimental)
+Packet Sender's multicast support is triggered by attempting to send to a IPv4 multicast address or via the mulitcast submenu).
+The feature is currently experimental and has these known problems.
+* Packet Sender abandons IPv6 support when joining multicast.
+* And stays abandoned until you revisit settings or attempt to send to IPv6
+* On wifi, it sometimes takes 20 seconds for multicast join to actually take effect.
+* Packet Sender has no logic to rejoin a mulitcast group if the switch reboots or some other common error.

+There is no IPv6 multicast support, though it is on the roadmap.
+Sponsors IPv6 multicast support are welcome to contact me.

 ### Documentation (GUI)